 - Add your peppers/onions to a large sheet pan with the remaining 1 tbsp of marinade.

 - Completely coat and make room for the chicken.

 - Add chicken, grill/broil for 10 mins, take out and flip everything, then grill/broil for another 8 mins or until nicely charred.

 How to serve Sheet Pan Chicken Fajitas

 When the chicken is done let it rest on a chopping board for at least 5 mins.
 This will not only allow it to finish cooking through the centre, but also give it opportunity to soak back up some juices.

-When it comes to the fajita toppings, I recommend the following:
+When it comes to the fajita toppings, I recommend any of the following:

 Chicken Fajita Toppings

-Okay, let’s tuck into the recipe shall we?
+Alrighty, let’s tuck into this sheet pan fajita recipe shall we?!

 How to make Sheet Pan Chicken Fajitas (Full Recipe & Video)